natesilva/p-ratelimit/README.md

 Rate-limits can be applied across multiple servers if you use Redis.

 It works with any API function that returns a Promise.
-If you are using an API that uses callbacks, you could [promisify](https://nodejs.org/api/util.html#util_util_promisify_original) it.

 ## Install